b-lukaszuk/BS_wJ_eng/contents/randomness.md

 Much better, we reached the first checkpoint.
 OK, now how to convert it to an random integer generator.
-Let's try one step at a time, the `getRand()` returns a `Float64` in the range `[0-1)` so if we multiply it by some integer and round it (`floor` returns the nearest integer greater than or equal to a `Float64`) we should get a value from 0 almost up to that integer (since the max is slightly below 1).
+Let's try one step at a time, the `getRand()` returns a `Float64` in the range `[0-1)`.
+So, if we were to multiply 1 by let's say 5 we would get 5, and 0 times 5 would get us zero.
+Hence, the following code (`floor` returns the nearest integer smaller than or equal to a `Float64`).

 ```jl
 s = """